-AUPR is the area under the plot created based on precision and sensitivity.
+AUPR is the area under the plot created based on precision and sensitivity which is shown in figure 3 for current study.
 AUC and AUPR evaluate the performance of the model independently of the threshold value.
 In cases where the samples are not balanced, and the association matrix has more zero, the AUPR criterion is a fairer metric for model evaluation.

 3.2 Results of the proposed method

-The proposed method was implemented on each of them separately to investigate each similarity matrix's importance.
-The proposed method was also applied to the integrated similarity matrix.
-As shown in Table 2, the model applied to the matrix of drug-disease similarities and gene ontology has outperformed others.
+The proposed method was implemented in two ways once on each of similarity matrix's separately to investigate their importance which is shown in table 1.
+In the next step was also applied to the integrated similarity matrix.
+As shown in Table 1, the model applied to the matrix of drug-disease similarities and gene ontology has outperformed others.
 The combination of different features has resulted in the best results, which confirms the efficiency of DCA compaction and similarity integration by RWR.
 Using the integrated feature and similarities based on drug-disease associations has led to the best AUC and AUPR values.

 Table 1.
 Performance of the proposed method on each similarity matrix